-"Oasis" Entry Door Awning
+Entry Door Awning

-The "Oasis" entry door awning is a power operated awning.
+The entry door awning is a power operated awning.
 To extend the awning, press the "Extend" button on the switch plate.
 To retract it, press the "Retract" button.
-Please note that both buttons must be held down as the awning travels in or out.
-It will not extend or retract automatically.

 Window Awnings

 Also standard on this unit are the matching window awnings.
 They are operated as all the power awnings on your unit are.
 Use the appropriate switches to extend or retract the awnings as desired, and always check for clearance on the exterior of the unit to be certain nothing will interfere with their deployment.